roomacarthur/the-tipsy-quiz/README.md

 2. Navigate to the [Repository](https://github.com/roomacarthur/the-tipsy-quiz).
 3. Click the 'Settings' option at the top of the repository.
 4. Click the 'Pages' option on the left-hand menu, located near the bottom.
-5. Within the 'Source' tab Select the drop down titled 'None'.
+5. Within the 'Source' tab Select the drop-down titled 'None'.
 6. Select the branch named 'main' (in some cases it can be named 'Master').
 7. Click 'Save'.
 8. You will be prompted with a URL to your deployed site.